 Informed consent occurs when a patient understands a medical procedure, including its purposes, the risks and possible complications involved, and what alternatives are available, including what alternative treatments are available and what might happen if the patient decides to do nothing at all.
-Informed consent in Nebraska is important, because a patient cannot decide whether or not to agree to a risk if they do not know it exists.
+Informed consent in Nebraska is important because a patient cannot decide whether or not to agree to risk if they do not know it exists.

 Providing the information a patient needs to give informed consent is part of meeting the standard of care, which is the responsibility every physician has to each patient.
 A physician or medical team that doesn't ensure a patient gives informed consent may be committing negligence, especially if a risk occurs that, if the patient had known about it, they might not have agreed to undergo the procedure.

 What is Informed Consent?

 The American Medical Association states that informed consent goes far beyond merely signing a consent form.
 Instead, the AMA defines informed consent as "a process of communication between a patient and physician that results in the patient's authorization or agreement to undergo a specific medical intervention."
 In order to complete this process in a way that protects both the patient and the physician, the AMA recommends that physicians include the following information in their discussions with the patient:

 - The patient's diagnosis, if known, or the diagnosis the physician wants to confirm or rule out by doing a particular procedure

 - The purpose of the procedure